Milestone chart: Definition, steps, and a template

 Step 6: Add documentation

-Throughout the project lifecycle, you’ll want to add any documents, notes, and relevant communication associated with the project to the respective tasks, phases, or milestones.
-Your milestone chart is never final—it’s a growing project management tool that needs to be modified and added to so it’s always in sync with your project.
+Throughout the project lifecycle, add any documents, notes, and relevant communications to the tasks, phases, or milestones they relate to.
+Your milestone chart is never final; it's a growing project management tool that needs to be updated and expanded to stay in sync with your project.

 Example: Once the marketing team has shared the new logo, link the file to the respective task in your timeline.
 This allows everyone else working on the project to easily locate and use the design when needed.